 To mentally prepare myself for the Birds of Prey movie, I decided to haul out all my Harley Quinn, Suicide Squad, DC Bombshells, and Harley & Ivy comics to get into character, so to speak.

 I also delved into the semi-recent Harleen graphic novel, which sent me down the rabbit hole of other origin stories about the “dizzy doctor” (as Joker refers to her in 2015’s Batman: Harley Quinn) as well as the new Joker/Harley: Criminal Sanity reboot.

 But out of all the origin stories out there, what is the truth behind the devoted doctor?

-For me, this is the true essence of the character.
+For me, this need to help others is the true essence of the character.
 Harley Quinn is a defender of the underdog; this is obvious in all her capers – a villain with a heart of gold.
 A great take on this is offered by Mariko Tamaki’s reimaging of teenage Harley in Harley Quinn: Breaking Glass.

 Yes, she can get pretty violent with a baseball bat or a giant mallet (even a gun), but this chaotic character’s intentions are ultimately good.